Will Vawter: Later life and death

 Vawter developed pneumonia and died.
 His death was quite a shock to the residents of Greenfield & Nashville, Indiana.
 He died in Nashville, Indiana, on February 11, 1941.
 He is buried in Greenfield, Indiana's Park Cemetery.

 Legacy

 Each year in the City of Greenfield the Hancock County Arts and Cultural Council holds the Will Vawter Art Exhibition.
 This juried art show attracts many arts from around Indiana each year.
 The event was held in early to coincide with Vawter's birth, but since 2021, the exhibit has grown and has been moved to June.

+In 2020, the Indiana Historical Bureau erected a marker to honor Vawter.